 It will be convenient for the analysis in this chapter to drop variable $D20083 \cdot PCM1{-1}$ as an explanatory variable from the equation and reestimate.
 Except for the early Volcker period, the lagged growth of the money supply has a small effect on RS in the equation.
-The reestimated equation is in table 11.1.
-The FSRs are the same as in table A30 except that $D20083 \cdot PCM1{-1}$ has been dropped.
-The coefficient estimates in table 11.1 are very close to those in table A30.
+The reestimated equation is in Table 11.1.
+The first stage regressors are the same as in Table A30 except that $D20083 \cdot PCM1{-1}$ has been dropped.
+The coefficient estimates in Table 11.1 are very close to those in Table A30.